JavaMoney/javamoney-examples/web/javamoney-payment-cdi-event/README.md

 What is it?
 -----------

-This quickstart demonstrates how to use *CDI 1.0 Events* in  *JBoss Enterprise Application Platform 6* or *JBoss WildFly 7* and above.
+This example demonstrates how to use *CDI 1.0 Events* in  *JBoss Enterprise Application Platform 6* or *JBoss WildFly 7* and above.

 The JSF front-end client allows you to create both credit and debit operation events.